-The Barracudas was founded in 1970 as a Swimming and Water Polo club and in 1974 Water Ballet was added.
-Nowadays, the Barracudas Synchronized Swimmng Club is a nonprofit sports organization and exists for the sole purpose of training athletes to compete internationally in the sport of Synchronized Swimming.
+The Barracudas was founded in 1970 as a Swimming and Water Polo club and in 1973 Water Ballet was added.
+Nowadays, the Barracudas Artistic Swimmng Club is a nonprofit sports organization and exists for the sole purpose of training athletes to compete internationally in the sport of Artistic Swimming.

 The club currently consists of 30 active athletes and 15 newcomers.
 Athletes undergo intensive training six days a week, approximately 25 hours per week, and are trained by a coaching staff consisting of a professional international selection coach, a full-time international club coach, and one part-time local coach.
 These coaches regularly attend international clinics to maintain and improve their coaching knowledge and skills so that they can continue to help athletes improve and prepare for the international competitions.
 Supporting the coaching staff are a sports-psychologist, nutritionist, cross-trainer and a masseuse.